 Bateman’s laboratory investigates the causes and methods of diagnosis and treatment of Alzheimer’s disease (AD) utilizing a wide variety of assays and techniques from…

-Blood test for Alzheimer’s highly accurate in large, international study (Links to an external site)
+International Alzheimer’s prevention trial in young adults begins (Links to an external site)

 Donate to the Bateman Alzheimer’s research fund.